Sky Living: History

 By 1996, Telewest's Flextech division gained full control, after buying out the now-defunct Thames and Cox Enterprises.
-Shortly afterwards the channel moved away from its reliance on BBC programming, and increase its output of American programming.
+Shortly afterwards the channel moved away from its reliance on BBC programming, and increased its output of American programming.

 In 1997, when the BBC and Flextech launched the UKTV Network: UK Style, UK Horizons and UK Arena, it was decided that UK Living would remain a separate channel.
 As such, it had to remove the 'UK' branding to avoid being confused with the UKTV services; thus UK Living became Living.

 Living launched its website in 2001 as livingtv.co.uk, prior to the channel being renamed LivingTV in December 2001.
 This was initially represented on-screen by the addition of the letters 'TV' to the established logo.
 In a 2004 branding relaunch, the way the name was displayed changed to LIVINGtv.

 On 28 October 2002, LivingTV launched its first timeshift, LivingTV +1.
 The channel was a 1-hour timeshift of LivingTV.

 In a further change in 2007, the channel name reverted from LIVINGtv back to LIVING (still officially spelt all in capitals, though some media write the name in normal case).
 In 2009, the idents were changed to a 3D logo, with glass on the side of the 'L' in either pink or blue.
 Other idents show the logo covered in paint, while Livingit adopted a slightly different appearance.

 On 1 April 2009, Living +2, a two-hour timeshift of the channel, launched.
 It lasted for 15 months and was replaced on 1 July 2010, ahead of the launch of Living Loves.

 On 12 June 2009, a high-definition version of the channel was announced as part of a cross-platform strategy to boost the channel's brand.

 The channel launched on 6 October 2009 exclusively on Virgin Media. and on 2 September 2010, it launched on Sky channel 224.

 On 1 February 2011, the Living HD channel was relaunched as Sky Living HD.